 - Recognizing and employing various marketing approaches

-After consulting a dozen marketing gurus, we have come up with the following startup marketing plan ideas that can help you get your business off the ground fast and easy.
+After reviewing a dozen marketing plan case studies of startups, we have come up with a marketing plan outline that can help you get your business off the ground fast and easy.

 First of all ask yourself and your team, who are you going to serve.
 As Simon Sinek says, start with WHY before going towards HOW.
 Identify your customers and then make a marketing plan for them.
 You should know that there are multiple other startups selling almost the same product as yours.
 So, what edge do you have?
 First, you have to identify which category of consumers you are targeting.
 A detailed description of these categories would make your efforts worthwhile.
 Describe the target customer in detail just to have a clear understanding of what you’re trying to achieve.